uw-ischool-info-201a-2019-autumn/a1-starter/instructions.md

 * [Douglas Engelbart](https://www.nytimes.com/2013/07/04/technology/douglas-c-engelbart-inventor-of-the-computer-mouse-dies-at-88.html)

 ### Requirements
-Now that you have read their obituaries, write a single-page markdown document that meets the following requirements.
+Now that you have read their obituaries, write a  markdown document (one  page) that meets the following requirements.

 1. **Content requirements**.
 Choose *two* of these extraordinary people and summarize their lives with the following information:
   * Full name